Abandoned Rails

 South Norfolk - V5.1

 One of the major diamonds in the Tidewater area was at South Norfolk.
-Here the VGN crossed over the N&W's mainline leading into Lambert's Point.
-During the VGN era, this was a busy place with the two rivals shuttling coal to the awaiting Colliers.
-The VGN track ran along the right edge of the photo between the two rightmost poles.
-The track in the foreground is the connection track to the N&W's Portlock Yard.
+Here the Virginian crossed over the N&W's mainline leading to Lambert's Point.
+During the Virginian era, this was a busy location with the two rival companies shuttling coal to the awaiting Colliers in Hampton Roads.
+The Virginian mainline ran along the right edge of the photo between the two poles in the right side of the photo.
+The track in the foreground is the connection track to the N&W's Portlock Yard and existed as far back as the steam era.
 The diamond was eventually removed and two new connection tracks were installed in the northeast and northwest quadrants.

 Photo by Jeff Hawkins - August 2, 2003